Welshman Peter Bray claims to be the first man to cross the Atlantic solo in a kayak.

 Peter made the journey across the Atlantic in a specially designed 24 foot long kayak, equipped with solar power communications.
 He did it all for two children's hospices in Britain.

-An RTÉ News report by Eileen Magnier broadcast on 6 September 2001.
+An RTÉ News report broadcast on 6 September 2001.
+The reporter is Eileen Magnier.